polterguy/magic.data.common/README.md

    limit:10
 ```

 The above will return the following SQL `select * from 'table1' limit 10 offset 5`.
+If you run the above lambda
+towards Microsoft SQL server, SQL specific for MS SQL will be generated.

 ### Aliasing column results